dotlang/language/README.md

 - If you expose two classes that have a public fields with the same name, you must define a field with that name in main class (or else there will be a compiler error).
 - You can hide/remove an exposed method by adding same method with/without body.
 - You can rename an exposed method by removing it and adding your own method.
-- If a method is empty in `MyClass`, the exposer class can provide an implementation for it.
+- If a method is empty in `MyClass`, the container class can provide an implementation for it by defining a method with the name `__member.methodName`, where `__member` is name of the exposed variable.
 This will cause calls to the empty method be redirected to the new implementation, even inside `MyClass` instance variable (same as virtual methods in other languages).
-- In expose, you don't have access to private members of composed object.
+- In expose, you don't have access to private members of exposed object.
 - When exposing a variable, class is responsible for initialization and instantiation of the variable.
 Compiler just generates code to re-direct calls.

 ###Concurrency